nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 - *Compromise recording*

 *Threat Modelling*
-- Who is the adversary
+- Who is the adversary and what abilities and access they have
+- Where are they in relation to the objects we are trying to secure
-- What are they allowed to do / What cant we prevent them from doing
+- What is the aim of the adversary, what re we trying to prevent them from doing at the high-level
-- What we want to prevent the adversary from doing or learning
+- What particular threats are we trying to prevent that, if successfully taken advatage of , will lead tothe adversary achieving thir goals
-- The set of threats we want to protect against given this adversary
+- Are there more than one type of adversary and can they collude

 Assets: Hardware, software, information Vulnerabilities